valheimPlus/ValheimPlus/README.md

 - Modify maximum Players on a server
 - Shared Map System with a setting that respects player map visibility settings
 - Hotkey options for fowards and backwards roll.
+- Advanced Building Mode

 (You only get map progression when you are online)

+# Advanced Building Mode
+How it works.
+1. You freeze the item by pressing the configurated key (F1 is default).
+2. You can modify the items position and rotation with the following key combinations:
+- Arrow Up/Down/Left/Right = moves the building object in the respective direction.
+- Arrow Up/Down + Control = moves the building object up and down
+- ScrollWheel = rotates the building object on the Y axis.
+- ScrollWheel + Control = rotates the building object on the X axis.
+- ScrollWheel + left Alt = rotates the building object on the Z axis.
+(Pressing Shift at any moment in time increases the distance/rotation angle by *3)
+3. Build the object with a mouse click.

+*Building objects build with this system are not excempt from the structure/support system!*

+*They are also not able to be build inside dungeons or placed in restricted areas!*

 # Server
 If you want to host a server, you can repeat the usual process of installing the mod just like you would do for your game by unpack everything into your root folder of the server.